cunnie/docs/mac-mini-CF.md

 #### Acknowledgements

 Some of the ESXi and vCenter configuration was drawn from internal CloudFoundry documents.

+#### Footnotes

+<a name="d500"><sup>1</sup></a> Note: purchasing the D500 over the less-expensive D300 has nothing to do with CloudFoundry; anyone purchasing a Mac Pro to run CloudFoundry *should opt for the D300 Graphics Card*, which is currently $400 less expensive than the D500.
+The decision to purchase a D500 was related to gaming, which is not an appropriate topic for a blog post, even though the D500 is quite adequate to play ESO at 1920x1200 with ultra-high settings, easily delivering over 30fps (frames per second).

+<a name="ram"><sup>2</sup></a> We didn't purchase Apple RAM; we purchased Crucial RAM.
+Apple charges $1,300 for 64GB (over the base option of 12GB).
+We purchased 2 x [32GB kits](http://www.crucial.com/usa/en/mac-pro-%28late-2013%29/CT5019230), which consists of two sticks apiece, for a grand total of 4 x 16GB sticks, at a cost of (after tax &amp; shipping) $822.12.

+Do **not** make the mistake that we did, thinking we could mix the Crucial RAM with the Apple RAM: Originally we had purchased only 32GiB from Crucial, with the belief that we could retain 8GiB of the 12GiB that were included with our Mac Pro, for a grand total of 40GiB.
+We were doomed to disappointment.
+The Crucial RAM was RDIMM; the Apple RAM was UDIMM. "[Do not mix UDIMMs and RDIMMs,](http://support.apple.com/kb/HT6064)" says Apple on its Mac Pro memory specification page.
+If you mix them, like we did, the Mac Pro will not boot but instead will beep plaintively.

 # World's Smallest IaaS, Part 2